 The ROC Statute for Upgrading Industries provided to companies deemed to be operating in important or strategic industries a five-year tax exemption for income attributable to expanded production capacity or newly developed technologies.
 Such expanded production capacity or newly developed technologies was required to be funded in whole or in part from either the initial capital investment made by a company's shareholders, a subsequent capital increase or a capitalization of a company's retained earnings.
-As a result of this statute, income attributable to certain of Himax Taiwan's expanded production capacity is tax exempt for a period of five years, effective on January 1, 2008 and January 1, 2014 and expired or will expire on December 31, 2012 and December 31, 2018, respectively.
-In addition, beginning January 1, 2009 and January 1, 2014, Himax Semiconductor became entitled to two five-year tax exemption expired or will expire on December 31, 2013 and December 31, 2018, respectively.
+As a result of this statute, income attributable to certain of Himax Taiwan's expanded production capacity is tax exempt for a period of five years, effective on January 1, 2014 and will expire on December 31, 2018.
+In addition, beginning January 1, 2014, Himax Semiconductor became entitled to a five-year tax exemption that will expire on December 31, 2018.
 While the ROC Statute for Upgrading Industries expired at the end of 2009, under a grandfather clause we have continued to enjoy the five-year tax holiday since the relevant investment plans were approved by the ROC tax authority before the expiration of the Statute.
-The effect of such tax exemption was an increase on net income and basic and diluted earnings per share attributable to our stockholders of \$2.4 million, \$0.01 and \$0.01, respectively, for the year ended December 31, 2013, \$2.8 million, \$0.01 and \$0.01, respectively, for the year ended December 31, 2014 and \$1.8 million, \$0.01 and \$0.01, respectively, for the year ended December 31, 2015.
+The effect of such tax exemption was an increase on net income and basic and diluted earnings per share attributable to our stockholders of \$2.8 million, \$0.01 and \$0.01, respectively, for the year ended December 31, 2014, \$1.8 million, \$0.01 and \$0.01, respectively, for the year ended December 31, 2016.
 No such tax exemption is provided for under the newly adopted Statute for Industrial Innovation.